aholland909/Soarers-Convertor-Build/README.md

-# Soarers Convertor-Build
+# Soarer's Convertor-Build
-Build log of an external Soarers Convertor
+Build log of an external Soarer's Convertor

 The plan here is to use panel mount connectors for the input and output and connect them to an Arduino Pro Micro.